 He told reporters: "Phil Jones is the one we're concerned about for the Real Madrid game.
 We're working hard on it and I'd say he has an outside chance - no more than that.

 "We'll have to wait and see if he's fit for the second leg.
 It's two weeks away.
 A lot can happen.
 He's an outside chance, that's all.
 Other than that, everybody's fit."

-Aside from Jones' problem the Red Devils manager should have a virtually full-strength squad to pick from for the league match on Saturday, although Wayne Rooney has also been ruled out of the QPR clash.
+Aside from Jones' problem the Red Devils manager should have a virtually full-strength squad to pick from for the league match on Saturday.

 "We have a problem picking teams at the moment but that's where we want to be," he continued.
 "QPR are fighting for survival and we know it's going to be a hard game.